not-null/AutoSMS/README.md

     * Specify a string that the incoming message should contain - *leave blank for all messages*.
     * Choose whether the message should **contain**, **start with**, or **end with** your string.
     * Write a custom response.
-3. **Done!** Now, you will get a notification when the app responds to a message! 🎉
+3. **Done!** Now, you will get a notification whenever the app responds to a message! 🎉

 ## Demo